 If the company directors are not involved in setting up the new company under TUPE law they must be offered positions in the new business.
 If they do not wish to take these up they can choose to resign or be made redundant.

-Are Directors liable for Company Debts in Pre Pack Liquidation?
+Directors liabity for Company Debts after a Pre Pack

 The exception to this rule is if any of the directors has given a personal guarantee.
 Once the company is liquidated the creditor will ask any director who has given such a guarantee to pay the balance outstanding.